 An assignment of contract can be one of the most powerful tools available to real estate investors.
-Although it is easy to use most investors don't know how to use one effectively.
-Bottom line: the basic structure of the contract assigns the rights and responsibilities to another party or assignee.
+Although the agreement is easy to use, most investors don't know how to use one effectively.
+Bottom line: The contract's basic structure assigns the rights and responsibilities to another party or assignee.

-Flippers use it when assigning the rights and responsibilities of the contract over to another investor or to whoever they are wholesaling the property to.
-It can also be an entity like an LLC
+Flippers use it when assigning the contract's rights and responsibilities over to another investor or whoever is buying the wholesale property.
+The buyer can also be an entity like an LLC or a trust.

-New investors benefit from using an assignment of contract because it lets them complete a transaction and get paid without ever owning or closing on the property.
+New investors benefit from using an assignment of contract because it lets them complete a transaction and get paid without owning or closing the property.

 And that is especially great when you have zero or very little cash to invest.

-Sometimes investors need to immediately increase cash flow.
-When you assign your rights to someone else you immediately get a assignment fee.
-In some states for legal and tax reasons, it is referred to an assignment fee, consultation fee, or a transfer fee, or earnest money.
-However never refer to it as a commission.
-Check with your closing company, attorney and tax advisor to find out which is best for you.
+Sometimes investors need immediate cash flow.
+When you assign your rights to someone else, you immediately get an assignment fee.
+In some states, for legal and tax reasons, it is referred to as an assignment fee, consultation fee, or a transfer fee, or earnest money.
+However, never refer to it as a commission.
+Check with your closing company, attorney, and tax advisor to find out which is best for you.

-You can stipulate that 100% of the fee needs to be paid at the signing or that 50% of the fee at signing and 50% at closing.
-By accepting the fee this way you get protection from a possible breach of contract.
-Also the investor has extra incentive to close because the assignment fee is non-refundable.
-This strategy instantly let you know which investors are serious.
-Remember you are the party in control.
-By clearly stating what is expected then there will not be any misunderstandings.
+You can stipulate that the assignee will pay 100% of the fee at the signing.
+Or 50% of the fee at signing and 50% at closing.
+By accepting the fee this way, you get protection from a possible breach of contract.
+The investor also has an extra incentive to close because the assignment fee is non-refundable.
+This strategy instantly lets you know which investors are serious.
+Remember, you are the party in control.
+By clearly stating your expectations, then there will not be any misunderstandings.

-The amount of the assignment fee can be a flat rate or a % of the selling price.
+The assignment fee amount can be a flat rate or a % of the selling price.
 The standard fee is around 5,000.
-However there are times when the fee will be much larger.
+However, there are times when the amount will be much more considerable.

-For example, if you had negotiated an extremely low purchase price or if the property was a high end white elephant or perhaps the property is zoned commercial.
-This is when you do not want your buyer to know how much money you are making.
+For example, if you had negotiated an extremely low purchase price or if the property was a high-end white elephant or perhaps the property is zoned commercial.
+When you do not want your buyer to know how much money you are making.
 Instead, when these opportunities arrive, use a simultaneous closing instead of an assignment of contract.

-3. Trusts provides privacy and asset protection from prying eyes and lawsuits.
+Trusts provide privacy and asset protection from prying eyes and lawsuits.

-We hope to see you out there kickin' assets.
+We hope to see you out there flipping houses and kicking assets.